 The word Modular Kitchen, as you have noticed, is used with a very special reference to Indian style kitchen design and Kitchen for Indian Style of Cooking.
-Modular kitchen images from the West, if you see, it becomes apparent that almost all kitchens there are modular and they don’t call it out specifically.
+Modular kitchen design photos from the West, if you see, it becomes apparent that almost all kitchens there are modular and they don’t call it out specifically.
 Just about a decade ago modular kitchens arrived on the Indian shores and took the interiors market by storm.

 Concerning the Modular kitchen Design, the concept is still novel.
 For most urban homes it is now becoming something of a necessity.
 However Indian food and cooking are unique from the cultural perspective.
 It cannot be possible that you pick a Non Indian kitchen design concept from elsewhere and place it into the Indian context straight away.
 You have come to the right place if you want to know exactly what a traditional Indian kitchen design for a modular kitchen should include.

-We pride ourselves on the ability to deliver a kitchen that is tailor-made for Indian homes at Suntech Interios .
+We pride ourselves on the ability to deliver a kitchen that is tailor-made for Indian homes at Suntech Interiors .
 Modular kitchen artifacts are part of our handpicked list to highlight what exactly Kitchen for Style of Indian Cooking should be inclusive of.